-The Ghana Customs Excise and Preventive Service (CEPS) is the GOG institution responsible for the collection of import duty.
+The Customs Division of the Ghana Revenue Authority is the GOG institution responsible for the collection of import duty.
 In 2001 the Ghana TradeNet was established to provide a fully integrated customs management software connected over a network to various operators who interact with Customs in the processing of import and export transactions to and from Ghana.
 Some of these operators include the banks, shipping companies, certification and licensing agencies as well as users of trade information.